Turning Point Center for Youth and Family is proud to offer outpatient individual and family counseling services in Fort Collins and Greeley, CO.

 Our experienced, caring staff of counselors and therapists at Turning Point locations in Fort Collins and Greeley specialize in helping youth of all ages and their families in Larimer and Weld Counties.
 For the convenience of our clients, we offer telehealth options, and we accept Medicaid.

-Clients we see are often dealing with depression, anxiety, trauma, substance abuse issues, and issues with behavior.
+The youth we see are often dealing with depression, anxiety, trauma, substance abuse issues, and issues with behavior.
 Treatment approaches vary based on the needs of each client and their readiness to make a positive change in their lives.

-If you or someone in your family might benefit from our child, adolescent, young adult, or family therapy or counseling services, please complete our outpatient referral form or contact us.
+If you or someone in your family might benefit from our child, adolescent, young adult, or family counseling services, please complete our outpatient referral form or contact us.
 We accept Medicaid, CYMHTA, some insurance plans, and other payment methods.
 Learn more about our insurance and payment options.

 Our coaching and mentoring program provides mentoring for at-risk youth from elementary school through high school who are in need of guidance and positive role models.
 Our mentors participate with kids in recreational and leisure activities, help them with life and social skills development, provide transportation and connections to community activities, help with homework, and offer guidance with school and job applications and interviews among other support.
 Contact us for more information on our mentoring program.